Day 3: Wednesday, May 31, 2017

 In 2010, Blom was appointed Deputy Justice in the Court of Appeals in The Hague.

-He graduated from Utrecht University in 1983.
-He started his career as a pension and insurance lawyer in the pensions department of Delta Lloyd (a major pension and life insurance company) where he became Head of the Legal Staff and served as member of the Board of its company pension fund.
+He graduated from Utrecht University in 1983 and started his career as a pension and insurance lawyer for Delta Lloyd Pensioenen (the pension department of Delta Lloyd, one of the major pension and life insurance companies in the Netherlands) where he became Head of the Legal staff and served as member of the Board of Directors of the company pension fund.
 From 1989 through 1994 he worked as a senior consultant for a pension consultancy firm, providing legal and commercial services to clients including many law firms.

-In 1995, he was admitted to the Dutch Bar and joined the international law firm of Stibbe Simont Monahan Duhot (presently Stibbe) based in Amsterdam where he became the firm’s pension law specialist.
+In 1995 he became advocaat, a member of the Dutch Bar and joined the international law firm of Stibbe Simont Monahan Duhot (presently Stibbe) based in Amsterdam, where he became the firm’s pension law specialist.

-In 2000, Blom established his own private practice in a suburb of Utrecht, The Netherlands, specializing in pension law.
-His field of practice focuses on pension law and includes labour law, industrial relations, life insurance and arbitration related to these matters.
+In 2000, Blom established his own private practice in Nieuwegein (a suburb of Utrecht), The Netherlands, specializing in pensions and labour law issues.
+His field of practice includes pension law and labour law, industrial relations, (life) insurance and arbitration related to these matters.

-Over the years, Blom published a number of papers and a book on pensions and teaches (post graduate) pension law at the Grotius Academy and at the Training and Study Centre for the Judiciary.
-He speaks regularly at pension law conferences and seminars and is an active member and former Secretary of the Dutch Association for Pension Law.
+Over the years, Blom published many articles in his field of practice and teaches (post graduate) pension law at the Grotius Academy.
+He speaks at pension law conferences and seminars and is an active member and former Secretary of the Dutch Association for Pension Law.